fourmolu/fourmolu/DEVELOPER.md

 1. Create PR as usual and merge into `main`
     1. In the `check_sdist` CI job, check the output of the `stack sdist` step for any warnings.
-    1. **MAKE SURE TO CREATE A MERGE COMMIT**.
-Don't use the "Squash and merge" or "Rebase and merge" options.

 1. Ensure your Hackage token is set in Settings > Secrets > Actions as `HACKAGE_TOKEN_<github_username>` (replace any non alphanumeric characters in username with `_`).
     * Generate a token from `https://hackage.haskell.org/user/<hackage_username>/manage`